 Benefits of using Envoy to improve data security

-- We run on a secure and trusted infrastructure (Heroku and AWS).
+We run on a secure and trusted infrastructure (AWS).

 Unlike paper guest books, Envoy keeps visitor information confidential.
 The iPad displays your logo when no one is signing in.
 This way, guests cannot “innocently notice” other visitor’s details.